Dannus90/ProGen-Apollo-Gql-Server/ReadMe.md

 This is the middle layer of the ProGen application.
 This part of the application handles the communication between the backend **ProGen API** and the frontend **ProGen Frontend**.

+## Testing the service
+You can use a lot of programs to test the api.
+Suggestions are insomnia, postman or Apollo Studio.
+I suggest Apollo studio for the simplicity and visual layout.
+Navigation to [Apollo Studio](https://studio.apollographql.com/org/decp-development/graphs) and create a new graph.
+This will recognize your running instance on port 4000 if you have your apollo server running.
+Also make sure to have your C# backend up and running otherwise no data processing will work.

 ### Code Quality
 To fix the code quality run the command `yarn formatlint:fix`.
 Then you might have to fix some issues.
 The project is using a combination of prettier and eslint for code quality.

+Editing code quality rules are done in **.eslintrc.js** and **.prettierrc**

 ### Scripts
 The command `yarn types` generates typescript based on the type defs.
 Therefor always run this command